 Actually, you can enjoy a brew, but you need to watch quantity.
 Too much caffeine (also found in tea, cola and chocolate) can increase your risk of miscarriage.
 The NHS recommends a limit of 200mg a day of caffeine, the equivalent of two mugs of instant coffee.

 The latest advice is not to 'eat for two'.
 In fact, energy needs don’t change in the first six months of pregnancy, and they increase only slightly (by around 200 calories each day) in the last three months.

 6. It’s safe to exercise

 If you were active before and your pregnancy is considered low-risk, there is probably no reason why you can’t keep it up.
 Just be sensible and work within your comfort level without getting dehydrated.
-Otherwise, you can keep running until the end if you are comfortable doing it.
+Otherwise, you can keep running until the end of pregnancy if you are comfortable doing it.
 However, avoid rigorous sport once pregnant if you haven’t been doing it regularly before.
 If you’re concerned, check with your GP or midwife.

 7. Sex is a no-no

 Sex is safe in a low-risk pregnancy.
 The baby is well cushioned and no harm will come to it.
 It’s thought that sex can do the baby some good by increasing pelvic blood flow.
 For higher-risk pregnancies (women with multiple babies, repeated miscarriages or undiagnosed vaginal bleeding) seek medical advice.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information